 How do I choose the right tool?

 Pick the tool you’ll actually use.
-Identify your pain point—forgotten tasks, double bookings, or chaotic projects—and choose accordingly.
+Identify the main pain point—forgotten tasks, double bookings, or chaotic projects—and choose accordingly.
 Start with something simple that offers multiple views and a free plan, and test it for a couple of weeks.

 What should I delegate first?

 Start with repetitive, time-consuming, or low-skill tasks: inbox triage, calendar juggling, basic social posts, data entry.
-Use pay-per-task VAs to test delegation without heavy overhead.
+Use pay-per-task virtual assistants to test delegation without heavy overhead.

 How do I stay disciplined when motivation is low?